AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 The desire to communicate secretly is as old as communication itself.
 Cryptography, the practice and study of techniques for secure communication in the presence of third parties called adversaries, has evolved dramatically over millennia.
 From ancient ciphers to modern digital encryption, its history is a captivating journey of codes, codebreakers, and technological advancements.

-Stylized image of ancient scrolls and writing, hinting at early forms of secret communication
+Stylized image of ancient scrolls and writing

 Key Historical Periods: